smsummers1/e2/PeerReview/peer-review.md

 ---

 ### Are there any parts of the code that you found interesting or taught you something new?
-- The ```game-lib.php``` file I found to be an interesting way further better modularize the code and separate code for developers.
+- The ```game-lib.php``` file I found to be an interesting way to further modularize the code and separate code for developers.

 ---